Content

 Have you run your hands through your hair and noticed a few too many strands falling out?
 Or maybe you’ve seen bald spots slowly grow bigger over the years.

 You’re certainly not alone.
 Androgenetic alopecia or androgenic alopecia — the medical term for male pattern baldness — is very common.
-This can also happen to women and is referred to as female pattern baldness in that case.
+This can also happen to women as well and is referred to as female pattern baldness in that case.

 But why do men go bald?
 When do men go bald?
 And can you stop or reverse balding?
-We’ll answer all these questions and more to shed some light (pardon the pun) on male pattern baldness.
+We’ll answer all these questions and more to shed some light on male pattern baldness.
 And if you’re explicitly wondering what percentage of men go bald, we’ll cover that too — just know you’re not alone.

 Content

 The Norwood scale (or Hamilton-Norwood Scale) measures and categorizes different stages of male pattern baldness on a seven-type scale.
 Many men notice the first signs of hair loss when their hairline begins to recede around the temples.
-Others develop a receding hairline accompanied by a small bald patch on the scalp.
+Others develop a receding hairline and a small bald patch on the scalp.

 So now that we know how many men go bald and what it looks like, let’s talk about why men go bald.

 Is hair growth genetic?
 Unfortunately, you may inherit more than just your dad’s nose or mom’s eyes — they may also pass down a baldness gene.
+It’s not quite as simple as one isolated gene, but rather several genes that can play a role.

 The majority of male pattern baldness is thanks to your family — in other words, your genetics, primarily how they affect the number of male hormones your body produces and your hair’s susceptibility to them.